livebook-dev/livebook/docs/teams/deploy_app.md

 ![app server setup instructions](images/app_server_setup.png)

-This modal contains instructions to setup an app server.
-A Livebook app server is an instance of Livebook connected to your Livebook Teams organization.
-Once setup, you can deploy Livebook apps to that app server via Livebook Teams.
+This modal contains instructions to setup an [app server](teams_concepts.md#app-server).
 Let's setup our app server.

 The easiest way to setup an app server is to run it as a Docker container.
 You can do that in any server infrastructure that runs Docker, such as Fly.io or a Kubernetes cluster.